10 Best Undervalued High Quality Stocks Insiders Are Buying for January 2026

 Key Catalysts

-- Recovery in elective orthodontics procedures as consumer confidence improves
+- Recovery in elective orthodontic procedures as consumer discretionary spending normalizes

 Risk Factors